PennyLaneAI/pennylane/doc/introduction/circuits.rst

 parameter-value pairs.

-Once a PennyLane template has been created from such a quantum circuit, it can be used similarly to other templates in PennyLane.
+Once a PennyLane template has been created from such a quantum circuit, it can be used similarly to other :doc:`templates <templates>` in PennyLane.
 One important thing to note is that custom templates (similar to pre-defined templates) need to be called with a specific :class:`~.pennylane.QNode` object.